Car Shampoo: What Are the Ingredients?

 Car shampoo is an indispensable cleaning product for any car owner who is aware of the harm that liquid detergents and other generic cleaners can inflict on their vehicles.
-As with most frequently used products, many of us are not interested in its contents as long as it provides the desired results.
-Unknowingly, however, we might be using caustic chemicals that are hazardous to the vehicle, our health, and the environment.
-In this article, we explain some ingredients that are generally used in manufacturing car shampoo.
+As with most common products, many of us are not interested in its contents as long as it provides good results.
+Unknowingly, however, we might be using caustic chemicals that are hazardous to the vehicle.
+Moreover bad for our health, and the environment.
+In this article, we explain some ingredients of the car shampoos.

 Car shampoo: The Contents

 1. Sodium Lauryl Sulphate

 SLS is an ingredient of the shampoos, floor cleaners, toothpaste, face cleansers, etc. It is a very effective cleaning agent that produces a good lather when mixed with water.
 It is an ingredient of auto detailing products like Mothers California Gold Car Wash.
 While long contact with the skin can cause irritation, SLS has no proven chronic health hazards.

 This chemical is a foaming agent not only used in car shampoo, but also in other bath products.
 The International Agency for Research on Cancer identifies this chemical as a possible carcinogen.
 It is included in Armor All Car Wash Concentrate, hence, we recommend against using this product.

 It is common knowledge that road salt is responsible for the onset of rust in cars, which is why professional detailers emphasize the need for regular car washing during winter.
 However, salt is used in small quantities when manufacturing car shampoo due to its cleansing properties.